We caught up with Neo African Artist Dennis Osadebe to discover what is Neo Africa? plus why we need to be challenging the term "African art".

 What are you working on at the moment?

 So currently, I'm working on new and exciting products to be dropped on my website.
 I'm also working on a new exhibition happening in New York soon.
-It's an unconventional type of project and I'm excited to see how it pans out (don't think i'm allowed to say much about it now)
+It's an unconventional type of project and I'm excited to see how it pans out (don't think I'm allowed to say much about it now)

 A lot of the time, the process starts with identifying what is occupying my mind at that moment in time.
 Then actually laying it out.
 When I paint I never select the colour scheme, I start with a base colour which is usually the strongest colour in the piece.
 As the piece grows, I am constantly responding to the colours until the piece is completed.
-For it to be considered finished, It really has to posses the type of energy that I want to share with the world before I believe anyone else can connect with it.
+For it to be considered finished, It really has to possess the type of energy that I want to share with the world before I believe anyone else can connect with it.

 Thank you.
 The themes from my past series (time travel and gravity) share the same concept of time and space.
-The theme of space and astronauts, however is a more recent theme, which started coming together earlier last year, after I heard the news of Nigeria planning a space programme.
+The theme of space and astronauts, however, is a more recent theme, which started coming together earlier last year, after I heard the news of Nigeria planning a space programme.
 The news sparked my curiosity because it was about the future of Nigeria and I researched on it and this inspired the body of works.
 It was exciting because I thought I could use the future of Nigeria as a tool for social commentary about the past and many other social issues faced in the country.
-So i would say this new themes are natural progression from my older themes.
+So I would say these new themes are a natural progression from my older themes.

 What present social issues are you most focused on?

-My recent body of works are more focused around the issues of corruption, our heavy reliance on importation from our everyday fabrics that identify our culture to oil that is being produced by us, poor governance, technology and the role it plays in our everyday life.
+My recent body of works is more focused around the issues of corruption, our heavy reliance on importation from our everyday fabrics that identify our culture to oil that is being produced by us, poor governance, technology and the role it plays in our everyday life.

 You are expressing both social and political issues how is your work received in Nigeria?